gsdlab/clafer/README.md

 Multiple modes can be used at the same time.
 For example,

-`clafer model.cfr -m alloy -m xml -m html -m graph --self-contained --show-references --no-stats`
+`clafer model.cfr -m alloy -m json -m html -m graph --self-contained --show-references --no-stats`

 The mode `-m alloy42` is only the default mode if no other modes are given.
 When other modes are given, the mode `-m alloy42` must be added explicitly if needed.